 Seeking a postdoctoral fellowship should begin a year before you graduate.
 You may need to arrange a visa.
 You will need to ensure that you are adhering to the rules set by funding agencies.
 After securing a grant or position, continue to watch for funding opportunities that could help your CV and allow you to extend your fellowship.
 Throughout your time as a postdoc, volunteer for tasks that can help you develop new skills.

 Supervisor-postdoc relationships have a significant effect on productivity and the overall experience of a postdoctoral fellow (Scaffidi & Berman, 2011).
 With this in mind, choose a supervisor with whom you feel comfortable and who is supportive of your research and career choices.

 Some supervisors might be reluctant to support your attendance at transferable skills training workshops because they feel time away from the lab is wasted time (Phillips, 2010).
 Take the time to talk to your supervisor about the importance of additional skill training and push for time to attend such workshops.
-Consider attending SKILLSETS workshops such as Would You Fund It, Basic Business Skills, Learning To Teach Day, and AGSEM TA Training.
+Consider attending SKILLSETS workshops such as Would You Fund It, Digital Literacy, Learning To Teach Week, and AGSEM Teaching Assistant Training.

 An IDP provides an opportunity for postdocs to identify their short term research and professional development goals, and long term career goals.
 Making goals explicit and sharing them has been shown to enhance goal completion.
 An IDP is an action plan for the next 6 to 12 months.
 It is a tool for postdocs to self-assess their skill set, reflect on their progress, and highlight their achievements.
 The IDP helps students to make more informed decisions about their next steps and think beyond the present to envision a trajectory beyond the postdoctoral fellowship.
 A key aspect of an IDP is the self-assessment of skills, interests, and values.